 Ingredients for Refried Black Beans

-- Black Beans: Use canned, or cook dried beans from scratch.
+• Black Beans: Use canned black beans, or cook dried black beans from scratch.
 Just make sure to keep the liquid either way.

-- Onion: White onions give that clean, crisp flavor perfect for Mexican dishes.
-Look for firm ones.
+• Onion: White onions have a clean, crisp flavor that’s perfect for Mexican dishes.

-- Garlic: Fresh is a must here – grab a head that feels firm and heavy for its size.
+• Garlic: Fresh garlic is a must here.
+Buy a head with smooth, tight skin that feels firm and heavy for its size.

-- Ground Cumin: Should smell earthy and rich – if you can’t smell it, it’s time for a new jar.
+• Ground Cumin: Your dried cumin should have an earthy, rich scent.
+If you can barely smell it, it’s time for a new jar.

-- Smoked Paprika: Really makes these beans special.
-Regular paprika works but won’t have that same smoky depth.
+• Smoked Paprika: Regular paprika works but won’t have that same smoky depth.

-- Salt and Freshly Ground Black Pepper: Season as you go for the best flavor.
+• Salt and Freshly Ground Black Pepper: Season as you go for the best flavor, mostly at the end.

-- Cilantro: Optional but adds such a fresh pop at the end.
-The stems are just as flavorful as the leaves.
+• Cilantro: Fresh cilantro is optional but adds a fresh pop of color and flavor.
+The tender stems are just as flavorful as the leaves.

 What exactly are “refried beans”?